 Ethereum is a “decentralized platform” that can run smart contracts.
 Smart contracts are basically codes that are used to transfer something of value to someone else over blockchain.
 You can use smart contracts to share content, properties, shares and money along with anything of value when certain conditions are met.

 Ethereum is often described as a digital currency but here’s something you need to know, it’s a blockchain platform which uses the its own “gas” or “currency” which called is Ether.

-Currently its market cap is around $45 Billion whereas a single Ether is valued approximately around $480 ( as of December 1st 2017 ).
+Currently its market cap is around $45 Billion whereas a single Ether was valued as high as $1400 at it’s all time high.

 So if you are interested in buying Ether that’s awesome but we are living in unprecedented times where you can never be sure on how secure your digital currency really is, due to Phishing scams and Hacking etc. The increasing value of cryptocurrency is now known to everyone and cases where hackers have gotten hold of a lot money is becoming common.

 What you will need to safely store your Ether is reliable Wallet, in this post we will look at the different types of Ethereum Wallets and make our picks for the best ones.

 - 3 Hot and Cold Wallets

 - 4 Hardware vs software wallets

 - 7 Desktop Wallets

 - 8 Online Wallets